tsilva/curriculum-vitae/README.md

 By age eight, armed with only a [Casio FX-850P](https://en.wikipedia.org/wiki/Casio_FX-850P) and my wits, I began crafting text adventure games, lighting the first sparks of a lifelong passion for technology and programming.

-Moving on to the [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga), a marvel ahead of its era yet tragically unsung, I progressed from hacking video games for infinite lives and ammo, to building them in [Amos BASIC](https://en.wikipedia.org/wiki/AMOS_(programming_language)), launching a game in [Amiga Format magazine](https://en.wikipedia.org/wiki/Amiga_Format) by the age of twelve.
+Moving on to the [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga), a marvel ahead of its era yet tragically unsung, I progressed from hacking video games for infinite lives and ammo, to building them in [Amos BASIC](https://en.wikipedia.org/wiki/AMOS_(programming_language)), having a game published in [Amiga Format magazine](https://en.wikipedia.org/wiki/Amiga_Format) by the age of twelve.

 When I later got my hands on a PC and a 56kbps modem, with internet access and a voracious appetite for learning, I was off to the races: disassembling executables to bypass trial limitations (allegedly), writing more video games, learning more coding languages, developing web apps, etc.. by the time I got to taking Computer Engineering in university, I was already well on my way.